 Phone Calls for Deaf & Hard of Hearing People

 Approximately 48 million Americans — nearly 15% of the population — experience some degree of hearing loss (Hearing Loss Association of America).
 For most of them, phone calls aren't just inconvenient — they're a genuine barrier to getting things done.
 Scheduling a doctor's appointment, disputing a bill, calling a government office — all of it assumes you can hear and speak on the phone.
-Mio changes that.
+Here's what each of the available options actually does — relay, captioned calling, your rights under the ADA — and where an AI phone agent helps, which is the waiting and the phone tree rather than the conversation.

 The problem with phone calls